What Are Monsoons and Why Do They Happen?

 With the world’s strongest monsoons, this region stretches from the South China Sea into the Indian Ocean and includes Asia and the northern end of Australia.
 From June until September, summer monsoon rains occur in South Asian countries such as Vietnam, Thailand, Cambodia, Bangladesh, Laos, India, and Pakistan.
-From December until February, the monsoon rains move south of the equator towards Australia while South Asia experiences dry monsoon conditions.
-There is even an East Asian monsoon that brings summer rain to China, Japan, and Korea, but it is caused by a different type of wind pattern associated with the jet stream.
+From December until February, the monsoon rains move south of the equator toward Australia while South Asia experiences dry monsoon conditions.
+There is even an East Asian monsoon that brings summer rain to China, Japan, and Korea, but it is caused by a different type of wind pattern that is associated with the jet stream.

 Monsoon winds in the tropical parts of North America, Central America, and South America cause the amount of rainfall to vary with the seasons, even in areas where precipitation is plentiful and rainforests thrive.
 From June to August, which are summer months in the Northern Hemisphere, there is more rainfall north of the equator in Costa Rica, Nicaragua, Panama, and western Mexico.
 From December to February there is more rainfall south of the equator in Brazil.
-The North American monsoon does bring moisture from the warm waters of the Pacific into the U.S. Southwest, but its peak rainfall occurs in Mexico, and the U.S. states of Arizona and New Mexico lie in its periphery.
+The North American monsoon does bring moisture from the warm waters of the Pacific into the US Southwest, but its peak rainfall occurs in Mexico, and the US states of Arizona and New Mexico lie on its periphery.
 These areas are typically dry but can receive enough rainfall to quell a wildfire if moist monsoon winds blow in summer.
-An area of summer rainfall along the U.S. East Coast is associated with what some might call a mid-latitude version of monsoon rainfall.
+An area of summer rainfall along the US East Coast is associated with what some might call a mid-latitude version of monsoon rainfall.

-During Northern Hemisphere summer, the Intertropical Convergence Zone (ITCZ) over Africa lies far north of the equator, just south of the Sahara Desert in an area known as Sub-Saharan Africa.
+During Northern Hemisphere summer, the Intertropical Convergence Zone (ITCZ) over Africa lies far north of the equator, just south of the Sahara Desert in an area known as sub-Saharan Africa.
 Moist winds blow from the Atlantic and produce rain once they reach West Africa in countries such as Mali, Niger, Ghana, and the Ivory Coast.
 During Southern Hemisphere summer, the ITCZ lies south of the equator and brings rain to southern African countries such as Zimbabwe, Tanzania, Zambia, Malawi, Mozambique, and Uganda.
 Meanwhile, sub-Saharan Africa becomes particularly hot and dry in winter as air descends from high in the atmosphere to the ground as part of the Hadley Circulation.

 Why Monsoons Happen

-"The monsoon winds have formally arrived in the city," Mumbai Regional Meteorological Centre’s director-general V.K.
+"The monsoon winds have formally arrived in the city," Mumbai Regional Meteorological Centre’s Director-General V.K.
 Rajeev told the Indian press on Friday June 12, 2015, after a full night of rain.